Guide to Writing Effective Progress and Shift Notes for Support Workers

 Support workers are personally accountable for taking reasonable steps to ensure all client information is maintained in a secure and safe manner.
 The collection, handling and storage of a client’s personal and sensitive information is regulated under the Privacy Act 1988.

 Consider for example that you left your shift notes book in your car overnight and the vehicle was stolen.
 The client can sue you for breach of the Privacy Act as the book was not stored in a safe manner and their private details –their name, address, phone number, and personal care requirements, daily schedule, etc – are now in someone else’s hands.
-When not on shift, reasonable steps to secure your files include storing them at the client's home or in a locked bag, folder or filing cabinet.
+When not on shift, reasonable steps to secure your files include storing them at the client's home or in a locked case in your car or in a filing cabinet.

 If your client requests to see the care records you maintain, that is their right.
 Please maintain a separate progress notes book or file for each client to avoid client’s viewing another person’s records.